 4. You’ll be prompted to login with your username and password.

 That’s it!
 Your website will be completely reset.
-You’ll have to install a new theme, install plugins, create new posts and pages, and configure your settings.
+You can now build out a new site with a different theme, plugins, content, and settings.

 Resetting Your WordPress Website

-Whether you want to completely redesign your website or fix a performance or security issue, there are options for resetting WordPress.
+Whether you want to start over on a test installation, completely redesign your website, or fix a security issue, resetting WordPress will return your site to its default settings.
+You can reset your site with or without a plugin.
 Beginners will prefer a plugin, while more advanced users might prefer to reset it manually.

 Using either method will result in a blank site.
 You can then build a new site from scratch: installing a new theme and plugins, creating new content, and configuring new settings.